anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 }
 ```

-This triggers kpack to update the image.
+This automatically triggers kpack to update the image.

 Check the list of builds.
 You should see a new, third build.
 ```terminal:execute
 command: kp build list
 ```

-Check the build logs.
+Check the logs.
-You can see they are different from the build logs—much shorter, with `Build reason(s): STACK`, and a single "rebase" phase.
+You can see they are different from the initial build and rebuild logs—much shorter, with `Build reason(s): STACK`, and a single "rebase" phase.
 ```terminal:execute
 command: kp build logs hello-go -b 3
 ```